- Outpatients appointments

 We provide a complete allergy service to diagnose and treat a whole range of allergic diseases, providing expert advice, diagnostic tests and practical help for people affected by allergies, often within a single visit to our allergy clinic.

 Our adult allergy service sees over 3300 new outpatients each year and treats more than 400 drug allergy day cases.
-Imperial College Healthcare NHS Trust (ICHNT) is home to the UK’s oldest allergy clinic and we have built up over 100 years’ experience in allergy vaccines, since providing the world’s first allergen immunotherapy treatment in 1911.
+Imperial College Healthcare NHS Trust is home to the UK’s oldest allergy clinic and we have built up over 100 years’ experience in allergy vaccines, since providing the world’s first allergen immunotherapy treatment in 1911.

 Conditions and treatments